 This honor is for everyone.
 It’s for all Laotian, Hmong, Cambodian, and Vietnamese because we were all involved in the Indochina WAR.
 We all have suffered great loss during this era.
 This monument is to honor and pay tribute to those that sacrificed their lives for our future here.

-If you missed our party last week and still want to support us please click on the Paypal link below to donating or mail your check to "The Monument Project" P.O Box 3792, St.Paul MN 55101.
+If you missed our fundraising party and still want to support please click on the Paypal link below to donating or mail your check to "The Monument Project" P.O Box 3792, St.Paul MN 55101.
 Thank you for your support.

 For more information please click on this Youtube slide.

 The RLVOA annual celebration

 Each year Lao American veterans of the United States take pride in celebrating the Royal Lao Armed Forces Day to honor those soldiers who sacrificed their lives as well as to express our profound gratitude to those who put themselves in the line of fire in defending freedom and democracy during the “Secret War” of Laos in 1960’s and 1970’s.Read more.